fsthangaraj/wax-dev/README.md

 });
 ```

-Note: the rule configuration at test level will be over-ridden by the global configuraiton in wax.config.js
+Note: the rule configuration at test level will be overridden by the global configuration in wax.config.js

 ### Results
 The results will be an array of violations based on the config.
 Example: